 - Time outs for dogs right after a chase.
 (Not an angry punishment, just a disappointed shunning.)

 - Immediate verbal praise for dogs that ignore or sit and don’t move as cat passes, reinforce with treat reward.
+(Use verbal cue “leave it” and reward if they do.)

 - Practice dog’s obedience commands (sit, stay, etc) with rewards in same area as cat.